 Since this deck often loses the first prize, two copies of Twins can be an effective way to “cheat” and boost consistency when setting up.

 This deck is also probably the second major force in a metagame that can actually utilize Black Belt in an extremely effective manner (Durant came first).
 An extra 40 damage from nowhere turns your 120 2HKO into 160 damage, enough to take out those pesky Pokémon such as Zekrom, Kyurem, and Terrakion, even if they’re packing Eviolite.
 Of course, in most cases, using a space or two for PlusPower is more ideal.

 Empoleon/Terrakion has a mortal enemy.
 Namely, Tornadus EX.
 Tornadus is a serious thorn in the side of an active Terrakion’s game plan.
 To combat this, we can either run a fourth Switch, add in Ruins of Alph, or, if you’re the type that likes more options, there’s a way to overhaul your deck to deal with that issue.
 It’s still in limited amounts of testing, but I’ve found using three Rainbow in place of two Waters and a Fighting to be interesting.
 You then run Shaymin UL and Zerom BLW.

-Suddenly, any one of your “dead draw” Collectors can search out a free two-prize gain.
+Suddenly, any one of your “dead-draw” Collectors can search out a free 2-Prize gain.
 So long as you have two Energy on the board, one of which is multi-type (Prism or Rainbow) you can pull off a surprise Bolt Strike.
 (This assumes you have a Rainbow Energy or Prism Energy in hand as well, which given your draw power, isn’t too impossible to do.)